 To make the garlic oil:

-- Add about 2 tablespoons of the olive oil to a small saucepan over a medium-low heat.
-Cook for around 2 minutes or until lightly browned and fragrant.
+- Add the oil and garlic to a small saucepan over a medium heat.
+Cook for 5 or so minutes until the oil is fragrant and the garlic is golden brown.

-- Once cooked, remove from the heat and set aside for the flavours to meld for around 10-15 minutes.
+- Once cooked, remove from the heat and set aside for the flavours to meld for around 10-15 minutes, if you have time.
 Pour the garlic oil through a sieve into a large mixing bowl and set aside.

 To finish the dish: